-The World Heritage Belem Tower is the city's most photographed landmark and along with the marvellous Jeronimos Monastery; built in memory of Vasco de Gama’s successful journey to India, should top your list of must-see monuments.
+The World Heritage Torre de Belém is the city's most photographed landmark along with the marvellous Mosteiro dos Jerónimos; built in memory of Vasco da Gama’s successful journey to India, should top your list of must-see monuments.

 The historical neighbourhoods of central Lisbon are perfect for visitors to the Portuguese capital to experience for themselves.
 The Bairro Alto is one of the most characterful and attractive neighbourhoods in the city, boasting boutiques and bars and is a place where people meet in an eclectic and multicultural atmosphere.
 From Bairro Alto, stroll down to Chiado, an area of iconic cafés including “A Brasileira”, art schools, and theatres.

 Lisbon surroundings are equally enchanting.
 The attractions of this region are not limited to the sea and the extraordinary coastline.
 The historical heritage of Sintra is the perfect symbiosis between nature and its built heritage which led to its classification by UNESCO as a World Heritage site, at the category of Cultural Landscape, in 1995.
 The delicious and picturesque town of Cascais, is one of the great interests of the area, with important architectural and artistic works.